 The Appalachian Trail Community™ program is designed to recognize communities that promote and protect the A.T.
-Towns, counties, and communities along the A.T.’s corridor are considered assets by A.T. hikers and many of these towns act as good friends and neighbors to the Trail.
+Towns, counties and communities along the A.T.’s corridor are considered assets by A.T. hikers and many of these towns act as good friends and neighbors to the Trail.
 The program serves to assist communities with local initiatives such as sustainable economic development through tourism and outdoor recreation, while preserving and protecting the A.T.
-The A.T.
-Community Ambassador opportunity is the first of its kind within the A.T. cooperative management partnership.
+Since the program’s inception in 2010, 28 communities have been designated with 5-10 communities expected to be entered into the program in 2013.

 The ATC was founded in 1925 by volunteers and federal officials working to build a continuous footpath along the Appalachian Mountains.
-The A.T. is approximately 2,185 miles in length, ranging from Maine to Georgia, making it one of the longest, continuously marked footpath in the world.
-Volunteers typically donate more than 220,000 hours each year on Trail-related work and about 2 to 3 million visitors walk a portion of the A.T. each year.
-This year also marks the 75th anniversary of the completion of the A.T.
+The A.T. is a unit of the National Park System, stretching from Georgia to Maine, at approximately 2,180 miles in length.
+It is the longest hiking-only footpath in the world.
+Volunteers typically donate more than 220,000 hours of their time doing trail-related work each year and about 2 to 3 million visitors walk a portion of the A.T. each year.

 About the Appalachian Trail Conservancy